ansible/awx/awx_collection/README.md

 ## Running Integration Tests

 The integration tests require a virtualenv with `ansible` >= 2.9 and `tower_cli`.
-The collection must first be installed, which can be done using `make install_collection`.
 You also need a configuration file at `~/.tower_cli.cfg` or `/etc/tower/tower_cli.cfg` with the credentials for accessing tower.
 This can be populated using `tower-cli`: